haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/questions.md

 In this page, I raise some problems in the representation theory of algebras, which are interesting to me, but which seem so difficult that I can't answer by myself.
 I hope someone will solve (or at least consider) them.

+- Listed from newest to oldest.
-**I DO NOT claim the originality of the problems below**, hence you're free to solve and write papers about them.
+- **I DO NOT claim the originality of the problems below**, hence you're free to solve and write papers about them.

 ## Self-orthogonal modules and Wakamatsu tilting modules